KeyStrokeVII/BravePortable/README.md

 # BravePortable

-A truly portable Brave browser that stays up-to-date automatically.
+**Windows Only** - A truly portable Brave browser that stays up-to-date automatically.
 No installation required, no registry traces, complete portability.

+> ⚠️ **Platform:** Windows 7 or later (64-bit) | Not compatible with Linux or macOS

 ## ✨ Key Features